John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

 ### Edit the Workflow file

-In GitHub, edit (small pencil at top right) the .yml file for your application.
+In GitHub, edit (small pencil at top right) the .github/workflows/dotnet-desktop.yml file for your application.

 > Reminder:  indentation matters in YAML!
 >

-If you are starting from scratch, you could start with the suggested .NET Desktop script in the GitHub Actions tab of your repository.
+If you are starting from scratch:

+- you could start with the suggested .NET Desktop script in the GitHub Actions tab of your repository.
+- set the `Solution_Name` and `Test_Project_Path` env variables according to their adjacent comments.
+- make sure you have set the Release x86 and x64 build configurations on the projects  in VS.